kiss-csongor/Uni-Support/readme.md

 ## CI/CD 🔄

 This project uses **Jenkins** for continuous integration and delivery.
-The Jenkins configuration file can be found in the repository under `/Jenkinsfile`.
+The Jenkins configuration file can be found in the repository under `Jenkinsfile`.
 This file defines the steps for building, testing, and deploying the application.

 For more details on how Jenkins is configured, refer to the [Jenkinsfile](./Jenkinsfile).